kevinvargas47/osticket-prereqs/README.md

 <p>

 1.)
-The first thing you are going to want to do is create a virtual machine by going to https://portal.azure.com/.
-Setup your virtual machine with Windows 10 Pro, version 22H2.
-Note, you will want to create a virtual machine with at least 2 vcpus and 16 gbs of memory.
+Start by creating a virtual machine on Azure Portal with Windows 10 Pro, version 22H2.
+Ensure your virtual machine has a minimum configuration of 2 vCPUs and 16 GBs of memory

 2.)
-Once you have created your virtual machine you will want to connect to it by using the public ip address the vm is setup with.
-You will connect using the remote desktop connection app.
+After creating the virtual machine, connect to it using the public IP address assigned to the VM.
+Utilize the Remote Desktop Connection app for the connection.

 3.)
-Copy and paste the simple list and installation files from the lab into the virtual machine.
-Once you have connected you will want to go to your control panel, from the control panel open up programs.
-Select, Turn Windows features on and off.
+Copy and paste the provided list and installation files from the lab into the virtual machine.
+Once connected, navigate to the Control Panel, then open "Programs."
+Choose "Turn Windows features on and off."

 4.)
-You will want to install/enable IIS in Windows with CGI and Common HTTP Features
+Install and enable IIS in Windows, making sure to include CGI and Common HTTP Features

 </p>
 <br />